hyperspy/hyperspy/doc/user_guide/tools.rst

     Do not worry if you do not understand it all.

-HyperSpy stores the data in the :py:class:`~.signal_base.BaseSignal` class, that is the object that you get when e.g. you load a single file using :py:func:`~.io.load`.
+HyperSpy stores the data in the :py:class:`~.signal.BaseSignal` class, that is the object that you get when e.g. you load a single file using :py:func:`~.io.load`.
 Most of the data analysis functions are also contained in this class or its specialized subclasses.
-The :py:class:`~.signal_base.BaseSignal` class contains general functionality that is available to all the subclasses.
+The :py:class:`~.signal.BaseSignal` class contains general functionality that is available to all the subclasses.
 The subclasses provide functionality that is normally specific to a particular type of data, e.g. the :py:class:`~._signals.signal1D.Signal1D` class provides common